Ell1ott/chess-extension/README.md

 # Chess-Extension

-The Chess-Extension enhances your experience on the [chess.stjo.dev](https://chess.stjo.dev) website by introducing a dedicated statistics panel right in your Chrome browser.
+Chess-Extension enhances your experience on the [chess.stjo.dev](https://chess.stjo.dev) website by introducing a dedicated statistics panel right in your Chrome browser.

 ## Installation